SCHEDULE OF TRAINING COURSES FOR BEGINNERS

 A simple, clean toilet is provided at the site.

 You will also need to bring your own drinks and a packed lunch.

 Many people who attend our courses want to continue to improve their walling skills.
-The best way to do this is to join the Dry Stone Walling Association (currently £35 per year) – you will then be eligible to attend any of our monthly walling practice sessions free of charge.
+The best way to do this is to join the Dry Stone Walling Association (currently £45 per year) – you will then be eligible to attend any of our monthly walling practice sessions free of charge.
 As a DSWA member you will also be eligible to attend practice meetings organised by other branches throughout the country although some do make a charge.

 We may add courses to the programme and/or change venues: